ESAT module 27 questions / 40 min / no calculator

 MM7.2

-This topic covers reversing the process of differentiation for expressions involving powers of x.
-The key skill for ESAT is algebraically simplifying complex expressions, like expanded brackets or fractions, into a sum of simple `x^n` terms before applying the standard integration rule.
+Integrating powers of x reverses the process of differentiation; the key skill for ESAT is algebraically simplifying complex expressions, like expanded brackets or fractions, into a sum of simple x^n terms before applying the standard integration rule.

 Revise this topic ›